Starsassault/eudemonis/_posts/2016-04-07-documentation.md

 ---
 layout: post
 title: Documentation
 description: Learn how to install and use this theme.
 This document will be updated on a regular basis upon adding new features or bug fixes5
 img: image-10.jpg
-color: 3a0808
+color: FF6F00
 author: webjeda
 ---

 * some text
 {: toc}

-Lalalallala test

 # Installation:
 Fork the ``master`` branch and delete ``gh-pages`` branch in it.
 This is important because ``gh-pages`` branch is used here only to host the blog.
 You should be using the master branch as the source and create a fresh ``gh-pages`` branch.

+Lalalallala test

 Watch my video on instlallation
 <iframe class="video" src="https://www.youtube.com/embed/T2nx6tj-ZH4?rel=0?rel=0" frameborder="0" allowfullscreen></iframe>